chesio/wysija-newsletters/README.md

 * There is no default filter hooked to the `wysija_send_ok` hook, thus default value passed to `wysija_send_ok` filter is now `true` instead of `false`.
 * Following (deprecated) actions have been removed: `wysija_send_test_editor` and `wysija_manual_send`.

+### Fixes

+* The code has been made more defensive in several places in order to not trigger PHP notices about undefined array keys etc.

 ### Tweaks

 * All functionality related to 2000 subscribers limit have been removed, including following `actions`: